Retail Sales Assistant

 Progression and specialisations

-Retail sales assistants can progress to senior sales, supervisory, shop management or regional management roles.
+Retail sales assistants may move into senior sales, supervisory, shop management or regional management roles.